FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/k8s/README.md

   - If the Namespace field is blank, and the manifest is provided, then the latter is used
   - If both the Namespace and the manifest-specified namespace are blank, then the default namespace is used
 - K8s YAML Manifest: Input field for YAML manifests that describe the resource to deploy
-  - Must be a valid Kubernetes Resource format ([Understanding Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/))
+  - Must be a valid Kubernetes Resource format.
+See [Understanding Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) for more information.
   - Should contain one or more manifests (separated by ---)
   - If a namespace is specified in the Namespace field, any namespace specified in a provided manifest is ignored
   - If the Namespace field is blank and no namespace is specified in a provided manifest, the default namespace is used